High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss multiplexing architecture: Introduction

 To overcome these limitations, we take the essence of Chen~\emph{et al}.'s approximately-factorable channelized biphoton wave function to its ideal limit.
 Motivated by Morrison~\emph{et al}.~\cite{Morrison2022}, who domain engineered a $\chi^{(2)}$ crystal, pumped by a transform-limited Gaussian pulse with an appropriately chosen bandwidth, to realize a biphoton wave function with 8 discrete and spectrally factorable frequency bins, we assume the ZALM source's SPDCs each have a modest number ($\ll$\,800) of phase-matched spectral islands that each generate two-mode squeezed-vacuum states.
 As a result, our analysis is able to go well beyond Chen~\emph{et al}.'s, in that ours includes multipair events of all orders, losses in the partial BSM and in propagation to Alice and Bob's QRXs, and the use of both same-island and cross-island heralding.
 More importantly, it shows that entangled photon pairs can be generated and delivered with high ($\ge$\,99\%) Bell-state fidelity and very high ($\ge$\,99.9\%) Bell-state fraction despite losses in the partial BSM and in propagation.
 Furthermore, the generation rate can be quasi-deterministic ($\ge$\,25\% generation probability per pump pulse) with a modest number ($\ll$\,800) of islands.

 The remainder of the paper is organized as follows.
 Section~\ref{islands} introduces the islands-based ZALM source and shows that in ideal, i.e., lossless, operation it can easily generate entanglement that has high fidelity and is near-deterministic.
 Section~\ref{lossy_operation} extends our treatment of islands-based ZALM to include losses in the partial BSM and in the signal photons' propagation to Alice and Bob's QRXs.
 Here, same-island plus cross-island heralding permits the QTX's entanglement generation to be quasi-deterministic, while delivering entangled pairs to Alice and Bob's QRXs with high Bell-state fidelity and very high Bell-state fraction even with 1\% QTX-to-QRX transmissivity.
-Concluding remarks are presented in Sec.~\ref{discussion}, and derivations underlying the performance metrics reported in Secs.~\ref{lossy_BSM} and \ref{lossy_prop} appear in Appendices~\ref{AppendA} and \ref{AppendB}, respectively.
+Concluding remarks are presented in Sec.~\ref{discussion}, along with a glossary of principal symbols.
+Derivations underlying the performance metrics reported in Secs.~\ref{lossy_BSM} and \ref{lossy_prop} appear in Appendices~\ref{AppendA} and \ref{AppendB}, respectively.